robertknecht/Programming-Worksheets/React.js/IntroductoryReact.markdown

   }
 });

-var paragraphs = ['one', 'two', 'three'];
+var paragraphs = ['one', 'two', 'three']; // Create paragraphs array React.render(
-React.render(
-  <Paragraphs text={paragraphs} />,
+  <Paragraphs text={paragraphs} />, // Pass paragraphs array as an attribute
   document.body
 );
 ```

-Here, we added a attribute to the `<Paragraphs>` JSX tag to pass the paragraph data to the component.
-Within the `render` method, we can access the data as `this.props.text` (where the label in `this.props.LABEL` corresponds to the attribute name in the JSX tag).
+Here, in our `React.render`, we added an attribute to the `<Paragraphs>` JSX tag to pass the paragraph data to the component.
+Within the `render` method (up where we're creating the `Paragraphs` component), we can access the data as `this.props.text` (where the label in `this.props.LABEL` corresponds to the attribute name in the JSX tag).
 You can have as many `props` as needed in a component, and [you can validate that a component has the `props` you expect](https://facebook.github.io/react/docs/reusable-components.html).

 Note what this allows you to do: you can now create components that consume state from other components.
 For instance, here's an example that will add a new paragraph on each click.